Marking Tips To Reduce Your Work Time

-- See if they understand the task
+- To see if they understand the task

-- Provide useful feedback
+- To provide useful feedback

-- Motivate and engage students
+- To motivate and engage students

 Consider using the following tips to reduce your marking time, increase the effectiveness of your feedback and have the students contribute to ‘closing the gap’ between where they are and where they need to be.